 For the high life on a budget: Quo Vadis (Soho)

 The morning light coming through the stained glass windows of this chic eatery more than makes up for the slight price jump for a full english.
 Enjoy a classic combination from locally-sourced ingredients, beautifully presented.

 An English Tradition: Afternoon Tea

 A meal in and of itself, afternoon tea is one English tradition that you shouldn’t skip.
-The typical tea includes a selection of savory and sweet snacks: finger sandwiches with salmon or cucumber, dainty slices of cake and freshly baked scones with clotted cream and strawberries.
+The typical tea includes a selection of savory and sweet snacks, for example finger sandwiches with salmon or cucumber, and dainty slices of cake and freshly baked scones with clotted cream and strawberries.
 Especially elegant (and accordingly expensive) are the afternoon teas in the luxury hotels, such as the Palm Court in The Ritz.
 Many cafés and chains like Patisserie Valerie will also offer afternoon tea at reduced prices.

 For the quintessential tea experience: Palm Court, Ritz (Picadilly)

 As the archetypal afternoon tea, the sophisticated Palm Court’s service makes its way onto every must-do list for London.
 Diners must dress for tea, which is served in an opulent, high-ceilinged room with plush seating and a flock of synchronized waiters.
-With an impressive selection of teas, finger sandwiches, and pastries, at the Palm Court you can have your cake and eat it too
+With an impressive selection of teas, finger sandwiches, and pastries, at the Palm Court you can have your cake and eat it too.

 For the tea connoisseur: Diamond Jubilee Tea Salon, Fortnum and Mason (Picadilly)